Mia Zapata: Legacy

 Zapata is often cast as a symbol for feminist activism, a martyr, and an angel.
-Dresdner said "[Mia] was sainted, and that was very peculiar... she became this icon for feminism and all kinds of things that she had very little to do with in her actual life."
+Dresdner said: "[Mia] was sainted, and that was very peculiar... she became this icon for feminism and all kinds of things that she had very little to do with in her actual life."
 Margaret O'Neil Girouard, who wrote her thesis on Zapata, believes she is an example of female artists being classified based on the perceived motivations behind their art.
-Moriarty wrote that "[Mia wanted] to relate to people on a personal level in her lyrics [rather] than on a political level."
 It has been speculated that this association may be due to her presence as a "charismatic female musician" in the Northwest, who was performing throughout the emergence of the riot grrrl movement.
+Moriarty wrote: "[Mia wanted] to relate to people on a personal level in her lyrics [rather] than on a political level."
+He also stated in an interview that "We’d still be a band if Mia hadn’t died.
+I’m just grateful that no one else died in the band."

-Zapata is interred at Cave Hill Cemetery in Louisville.
+Zapata is interred at Cave Hill Cemetery in Louisville, Kentucky.

 In popular culture

-Zapata's murder was the subject of the episode "The Day the Music Died" of the television series Forensic Files.
-It was also featured in episode 9 of the eighth season of Unsolved Mysteries in February 1996.
-She was featured in second season, episode 2 in the Discovery ID show Dead of Night.
+The documentary film Bad Reputation (2018) describes how Joan Jett worked with Zapata's band the Gits to fund an investigation to solve the case.